rocky-linux/documentation/docs/guides/automation/cron_jobs_howto.md

 If you want to run scripts on a workstation or notebook in the `cron` "dot" directories, nothing special is needed.
 Just copy your script file into the directory in question, and make sure it is executable.
 Here are the directories:

-* `/etc/cron.hourly` - Scripts placed here will run one minute past the hour every hour (this is run by `cron` regardless of whether `anacron` is installed or not).
+* `/etc/cron.hourly` - Scripts placed here will run one minute past the hour every hour (this is run by `cron` regardless of whether `anacron` is installed or not)
-* `/etc/cron.daily` - Scripts placed here will run every day. `anacron` adjusts the timing of these (see tip).
+* `/etc/cron.daily` - Scripts placed here will run every day. `anacron` adjusts the timing of these (see tip)
-* `/etc/cron.weekly` - Scripts placed here will run every 7 days, based on the calendar day of the last run time (see tip).
+* `/etc/cron.weekly` - Scripts placed here will run every 7 days, based on the calendar day of the last run time (see tip)
-* `/etc/cron.monthly` - Scripts placed here will run monthly based on the calendar day of the last run time (see tip).
+* `/etc/cron.monthly` - Scripts placed here will run monthly based on the calendar day of the last run time (see tip)

-!!! tip "Tip"
+!!! tip

     These are likely to be run at similar (but not exactly the same) times every day, week, and month.
 For more exact running times, see the @options below.

 Provided you are good with just letting the system auto-run your scripts, and allowing them to run sometime during the specified time, it simplifies the automation of tasks.

-!!! note "Note"
+!!! note

     There is no rule that says a server administrator cannot use the randomized run times which `anacron` uses to run scripts in the "dot" directories.
 The use case for this would be for a script that is not time sensitive.